Does the Loch Ness Monster really exist?

 Nessie

-The question of whether Nessie really exists and what it is, we can not answer as little as Steve Feltham, the Nessiehunter.
-It remains a secret worth exploring.
-In any case, Loch Ness is worth a visit - whether you believe in the sea monster or not.
+The question of whether Nessie really exists and what kind of creature it is, is one we cannot answer any more than Steve Feltham, the Nessie hunter.
+It remains a mystery that is worth exploring.
+In any case, Loch Ness is worth a visit — regardless of whether you believe in the sea monster or not.
+Our Loch Ness tour has certainly whetted our appetite, which we satisfy with Scottish specialties.

 Movie impressions